 He got a B-minus.
 Which wasn’t so bad!
 He was only out-performed by 15% of his class: 5 B-pluses, 2 A-minuses, and exactly zero As.
 In contrast, a whopping 33% got a C or worse.

 It turns out, JFK was already benefitting from grade inflation — the slow shift in the average grade point average in higher education — even in 1940.
 The chart below, borrowed from gradeinflation.com, shows that the average grade had gone up by 0.1 on a 4.0 scale between 1935 and Kennedy’s not-so-fateful grade report.
 Since then, however, has gone up another 0.7 points.

-I’m well-known ’round campus for being a hard grader, but I’m no Professor Emerson.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+I’m well-known ’round campus for being a hard grader, but I’m no Professor Emerson.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.